Drone License 101: Most Frequently Asked Questions

 2. How long does it take to study for the Aeronautical Knowledge Test?

-Students are encouraged to go through the Altitude Part 107 Test Prep course at his/her own speed, however, the FAA estimates that average time it takes to study the material needed to pass the test is around 15- 20 hours of studying.
+Students are encouraged to go through a training course at his/her own speed, however, the FAA estimates that average time it takes to study the material needed to pass the test is around 15- 20 hours of studying.

 3. Am I eligible to acquire a Remote Pilot Certificate to operate commercially?